Instructions on joining the Members Only Forum

 -

 Martin, I was afraid that could be the case.
 I will still give it a try as you suggested.
 My weight varies from 85 to 88 kilos, so I am not over the normal weight limit.
 If I have any problems getting in or out of the Honda City, I will buy the Honda Cicic or a Toyota Vios, or whatever there is available without a long waiting period.
 The Honda cars are just nicer looking, so I will try the Honda dealer first.
 It is encouraging, that you only had to wait one week to get you car as well.
 I will pay cash, so there won't be the need of a work permit or an income statement.
 Thanks for the input.
-I
+I have put Landon's name into my notebook.

 -